Celtics vs. Cavaliers Player Props Betting Odds

 |3PM

-- Holiday averages 5.1 assists, 0.6 more than his over/under for Tuesday.

-- Holiday averages 1.7 made three-pointers, 0.2 more than his over/under on Tuesday.
+- Holiday's 1.8 three-pointers made per game is 0.3 more than his over/under on Thursday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.